AHartNtkn/AHartNtkn.github.io/_posts/2021-01-XX-Coinductive-Calculus.md

 Out[1] := {0, 1, 2, 3, 4, 5, 6, 7, 8, 9}
 ```

-however, if we start trying to seriously use this representation, we run into problems.
+however, if we start trying to seriously use this representation for real computation, we run into problems.
 Sticking to the case of finite lists, basic operations like addition are possible, but quite involved.
-The algorithms for such were worked out in the by Bill Gosper in
+The algorithms for such were worked out by Bill Gosper in

 - [Continued Fraction Arithmetic](https://perl.plover.com/classes/cftalk/INFO/gosper.txt)

 however, despite what that post says, the algoithms are very complicated.
 One shouldn't have to calculate a determinant in order to add two numbers.
-To get a unique representation, we'd then have any irrational number be represented by an infinite continued fraction, and no rational would be represented by such.
-When we come to this realization, it becomes immediate that basic operations are now impossible.
+To get a unique representation, we'd then have any irrational number be represented by an infinite continued fraction, but no rational would be represented by such.
+With this realization it becomes immediate that many basic operations are now impossible.
 Consider the irrational number √2 which would be represented by an infinite sequence.
 If we multiplied √2 by itself, it should become 2, represented by a finite list.
 But it would be impossible to know this without first seeing all infinite entries in √2.
-Since 2 can't be represented by an infinite fraction, we are, once again, doomed.
+Since 2 can't be represented by an infinite fraction, we are doomed.

 Both of these methods are described in some detail in

 - [The continuum as a final coalgebra](http://it.mmcs.sfedu.ru/_files/ct_seminar/articles/The%20continuum%20as%20a%20final%20coalgebra.pdf)
 - [On coalgebra of real numbers](https://pdf.sciencedirectassets.com/272990/1-s2.0-S1571066100X02757/1-s2.0-S1571066105802725/main.pdf?X-Amz-Security-Token=IQoJb3JpZ2luX2VjEA0aCXVzLWVhc3QtMSJHMEUCIQCsO8jPY04ZaVm4nRU8BR%2BwzEf4YwEE98c%2B5GR0YsQoMQIgXNlY9EQ7UXVF6wGrtKTNigqCXB55xdN5pH1PP2Qd%2FZYqvQMI5v%2F%2F%2F%2F%2F%2F%2F%2F%2F%2FARADGgwwNTkwMDM1NDY4NjUiDCEhJMV1wQ4D0KppoiqRAxkwzbXvKkY2qrRjLMnVbMSGlds0hNNwr1eUnN76Mdnuq8chB23LH5fAvKBAihPhcgtkt27szVIWRn%2BjpOY5vlNt3wsf0LomXSnaHyEJ1Iqlcio1ucFAkQG%2BNEnVf2bVNgXOOhNa7GKyT9cL0zE%2BLEKuhqtz6MLT3C5smeSxWGA1FY3CRCKqyXOnDreEnKvcunr4vxPS7x2ezJHDYqk7g4cqJ4DNJPMSyaGeraPuqCwXL2gw3dNmBVRsw3mF3BMqsf6ogTR3ti33kqtJ24mQRor2hME6oeT1zpWbxPPmbcXncAjeCShYMSDLLIWShC%2FfuXdyHgW1rVQh%2FmZ3D%2FMZjB9T5hK8x4EpoepUizRRsvFMBdgCEANGjb0%2B8Ic5PGMbYg870MTIDxqlAvNFd%2Fkl0rrCMU6qwKzhvsfF3LPyi4qJ2EHxmZKEL1a%2BUdFupHfPT3sCz7RPTK%2BfDUwmI8rpFT2HNhGDBdz6J2ztnlm8h1IMfQCrjAtFFfWBHBwvpDdAIXh7No7YoflxUR5Gg62ZpTuhMOXts4AGOusBOizUu1Tg9U4q9ub4faeV9O62cIbLR6zffXzK5qAzTytZBNO0bYHjOYryHFrw6zPBd1y%2FBx7C49JHfHvaMynfVu5swyPrlW3iJ77Zre1%2FnlXiFlKGh7acbu2VFTC7NTpaQ2qncUDS7zBizBiXzQTWcobSRTF4kg%2BrXGip2C2P8%2F48FQqm0BR9hF1FVsRmH6Fv3oiUh%2FxblCj61wrJw8nm1VtIvNtOP1URgCfSWZVrEl%2BUZXMGcPgYRJpBG6aKUiuEtyizdqHVm07tv7H9sQqmvINTqD3FQpgOJlSINIpQzJCUtNrXwr6v4I4o1Q%3D%3D&X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Date=20210124T055216Z&X-Amz-SignedHeaders=host&X-Amz-Expires=300&X-Amz-Credential=ASIAQ3PHCVTYXWQZWIHU%2F20210124%2Fus-east-1%2Fs3%2Faws4_request&X-Amz-Signature=a4c862bdc01087a45b6f8d1c0bcf11cf06da3add289b63c1eb68b0a9b87fbf41&hash=d2792a7b87372717e392ddb8012f912008b007c009bb8a4b3b532c7c24e24ec7&host=68042c943591013ac2b2430a89b270f6af2c76d8dfd086a07176afe7c76c2c61&pii=S1571066105802725&tid=spdf-7992097f-7302-4755-9ca5-f332aa6ab8e7&sid=d06e5c1114dab04a9e4b8212ceab586a6121gxrqa&type=client)

+<a name="headingWorking"></a>
+## Defining Reals: Incorrect but Workable

 So, where do we go from here?
 While I hold out hope that a perfect representation of the reals exists, I haven't found one that's usable in the literiture.
 Instead, we can use notations with redundancy.
 There are actually a lot of options.
 The most common is the signed bit representation, described in